 People need feedback to know how their actions and behaviors impact those around them, but delivering constructive feedback is a bit of art and science.
 In this guide, we walk through everything you need to know to develop, collect, and deliver feedback appropriately.

-- Chapter 2: What is feedback?
+- What is constructive feedback?
 We start by covering the basics of feedback, including types of feedback, the qualities of effective feedback, and how to ask for feedback.

-- Chapter 3: Peer feedback.
+- Peer constructive feedback.
 Giving and receiving feedback among peers in the workplace is a lot like the process between a manager and employee, but it does have a unique context.

-- Chapter 4: Employee feedback.
+- Employee constructive feedback.
 If you’re looking for tips on delivering feedback to employees, this is the chapter for you.
 There’s great advice on how best to approach the process and when.

-- Chapter 6: How to collect feedback.
+- How to collect constructive feedback.
 Chapter 2 covers the basics of feedback, but this chapter shares some specific feedback styles you can try in your organization.
-We also cover how you can use JotForm for collecting feedback — regardless of the style you choose.
+We also cover how you can use Jotform for collecting feedback — regardless of the style you choose.